Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Prompt Engineering
 **💬 Quote of the Day:** "The best way to predict your future is to create it." — Peter Drucker

+## 📅 2025-05-14
+**🧠 Learning Topic:** LangChain Basics
+**💬 Quote of the Day:** "The greater part of human pain is unnecessary.
+It is self-created as long as the unobserved mind runs your life." — Eckhart Tolle